tifa365/wfs-explorer.hamburg/README.md

 ### Geospatial Data at a Glance

 With the WFS Explorer, users can interactively explore individual WFS datasets.
-This can be done either by entering any WFS URL manually or by searching through 468 pre-indexed WFS services from Hamburg's Open Data Portal.
+This can be done either by entering any WFS URL manually or by searching through around 400 pre-indexed WFS services from Hamburg's Open Data Portal.

 ### Features

-- **Hamburg WFS Catalog**: Search through 468 pre-indexed WFS services from Hamburg's Open Data Portal with instant search functionality and auto-loading.
+- **Hamburg WFS Catalog**: Search through around 400 pre-indexed WFS services from Hamburg's Open Data Portal with instant search functionality and auto-loading.

 - **Search-First Interface**: Toggle between searching the Hamburg catalog or pasting custom WFS URLs, with search as the primary interaction method.